xpladev/docs/content/en/docs/develop/core-modules/crisis.md

 {{< alert >}}
 **Note**

-XPLA Chain's crisis module inherits from the Cosmos SDK's [`crisis`](https://docs.cosmos.network/master/modules/crisis/) module.
+XPLA Chain's crisis module inherits from the Cosmos SDK's [`crisis`](https://docs.cosmos.network/v0.45/modules/crisis/) module.
 This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
 {{< /alert >}}

-The crisis module stops block production by halting the blockchain when an invariant is broken.
-Invariants are set during the initialization process.
+The crisis module halts the blockchain under the circumstance that a blockchain invariant is broken.
+Invariants can be registered with the application during the application initialization process.

 ## Constant Fee